-SB 1568 would create a new mechanism for compassionate release.
+SB 520 would create a new mechanism for compassionate release.
 Under this new mechanism applicants would be reviewed by an independent advisory committee compiled of licensed medical professionals.
 If an applicant receives a positive recommendation, they will go before either the Board of Parole or the Courts where there will be a rebuttable presumption of release that the Board or court may overcome with a finding that the individual poses a danger to the safety of another person or the public.
 Eligible criterion include: a terminal illness with a prognosis of 12 months or less to live; inability to complete the activities of daily living or inability to independently move from place to place even with the use of a mobility device; an underlying condition that places the individual at an increased risk of serious medical complications or death if exposed to a disease during a declared state of emergency or public health emergency (such as the COVID-19 pandemic); or, has a progressively debilitating condition.
-Update: SB 1568 did not pass the Oregon Legislature during the 2022 Legislative Session.